BBC (Audit Arrangements and Publication of Invoices) Bill

 Overview

 This bill mandates increased transparency and accountability for the British Broadcasting Corporation (BBC).
-It requires the BBC to publicly release all invoices exceeding £500 quarterly and grants the National Audit Office (NAO) unrestricted access to the BBC's financial records, similar to its access to government departments.
+It requires the BBC to publish all invoices over £500 quarterly and grants the National Audit Office (NAO) unrestricted access to its accounts.

 Description